 CELLMEMORYclause is not allowed.

-MOVEmaintenance operations are not allowed on internal partitions.
+MOVEmaintenance operations are not allowed on external partitions.

 LOB, LONG, and ADT types are not allowed.